 In September 2020 I published my Local Power Plan – a blueprint to drive investment in locally-owned renewables in regional Australia.

 Together with a panel of local experts in community energy, I developed the Local Power Plan through a six-month co-design process, involving 14 workshops and 100 submissions from all over Australia.

 The Plan proposes the establishment of a new agency, the Australian Local Power Agency (ALPA), that would drive investments from a new $310 million fund into community-owned renewables, and support regional communities to develop medium and large-scale renewable projects.

-On February 22, I will table the Australian Local Power Agency Bill 2021 in Parliament to establish the Australian Local Power Agency.
-Like I do on all important issues, I’ll be working with politicians across the parliament to make the case for a dedicated focus on regional communities in the renewable transition.
+On February 22, I tabled the Australian Local Power Agency Bill 2021 in Parliament to establish the Australian Local Power Agency (ALPA).
+Like I do on all important issues, I’ll continue working with politicians across the parliament to make the case for a dedicated focus on regional communities in the renewable transition.